 At the base of the hills is the Red Hill ranch that produces top quality horses.
 We would recommend you turn and go back once you reach the Red Hills.
 There was really nothing of interest past that point.

-Best Sunset Photo Spots at Grand Teton
+Do Your Research to Find the Best Photo Spots at Grand Teton

 It’s important to know the best photo spots and best time to photograph each spot at Grand Teton before you arrive.
 We also like to ‘see’ the general layout of each location so we’ll search the internet, social media and Google Earth to help us plan our photography time before we arrive.